arcus-azure/arcus.messaging/docs/versioned_docs/version-v1.1.0/02-Features/message-pumps/service-bus-azure-functions.md

 }
 ```

-This extension will register an `IAzureServiceBusMessageRouter` interface allows you access to message handling with specific Service Bus operations during the message processing (like dead lettering and abandonning).
+This extension will register an `IAzureServiceBusMessageRouter` interface allows you access to message handling with specific Service Bus operations during the message processing (like dead lettering and abandoning).

 It also registers an more general `IMessageRouter` you can use if the general message routing (with the message raw message body as `string` as incoming message) will suffice.